kruize/autotune/CONTRIBUTING.md

 - Submit a pull request to the original repository
 - Ensure the PR checks pass
 - Have any queries, contact us on [kruize autotune](https://kruizeworkspace.slack.com/archives/C01R7HV4LPN) slack

+If this is your first pull request on github, click [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) to quickly get started.

 ### Commit Message